The Travelers Companies: History

 In November 2010, Travelers entered into a joint venture agreement under which the company would invest in J. Malucelli Participações em Seguros e Resseguros S.A., the market leader in the surety insurance business in Brazil.
 The transaction closed in June 2011 with Travelers acquiring a 43.4 percent interest.
 Travelers' investment in newly issued shares significantly increased J. Malucelli's capital level, positioning it for substantial growth in Brazil.
 At the time, Travelers had the option to increase its investment to retain a 49.5 percent interest, which the company later did in 2012.

 In June 2013, Travelers announced the acquisition of Dominion of Canada General Insurance Company from E-L Financial Corporation Limited (TSX: ELF).
 The transaction later closed in November 2013.
 The combined organization, referred to as Travelers Canada, remains headquartered in Toronto.

 The company's joint venture with J. Malucelli in Brazil completed the acquisition of a majority interest in Cardinal Compañía de Seguros, a Colombian start-up surety provider in September 2015.
 The business, which is based in Bogotá, operates under the co-branded name J. Malucelli Travelers.

 In October 2015, Travelers acquired a majority interest in the property casualty business of its J. Malucelli joint venture in Brazil.
 J. Malucelli commenced writing property casualty business in 2012.
 The property casualty business operates under the Travelers brand and focuses on property, general liability, construction and financial insurance products.
 The business is based in São Paulo.As a result of the transaction, Travelers now owns 95 percent of the property casualty business with Paraná Banco, the parent company of J. Malucelli, retaining a five percent interest.
-Travelers’ interest in the surety business of the J. Malucelli joint venture remains at 49.5 percent.
+Travelers' interest in the surety business of the J. Malucelli joint venture remains at 49.5 percent.

 In March 2017, Travelers agreed to acquire UK-based Simply Business from Aquiline Capital Partners for approximately $490 million.
 Simply Business is a leading U.K. distributor of small business insurance policies, offering products online on behalf of a broad panel of carriers.
-It has more than 425,000 microbusiness customers covering more than 1,000 classes of business, and was named “Best Company to Work For” by The Sunday Times in 2015 and 2016.
+It has more than 425,000 microbusiness customers covering more than 1,000 classes of business, and was named "Best Company to Work For" by The Sunday Times in 2015 and 2016.
 The transaction adds to Travelers' digital capabilities.

 In 2018, Travelers ranked 106 on the Fortune 500 list of largest U.S. companies.
 On June 8, 2009, Travelers replaced its former parent Citigroup on the Dow Jones Industrial Average.

-On August 4, 2015, the company announced that Alan Schnitzer would succeed Jay Fishman as Chief Executive Officer effective December 1, 2015.
+On August 4, 2015, the company announced that Alan Schnitzer would succeed Jay Fishman as chief executive officer effective December 1, 2015.

 On August 4, 2017, Travelers completed its previously announced acquisition of Simply Business, a leading provider of small business insurance policies in the United Kingdom.

 On August 15, 2018, Travelers acquired the majority stake of Zensurance, a digital business insurance brokerage in Canada.

+On May 27, 2025, Travellers announced it would sell the Canadian personal insurance business and the majority of the commercial insurance business of Travelers Canada to Economical Insurance for approximately US$2.4 billion.